Mapper of Narrow Galaxy Lines (MaNGaL): new tunable filter imager for Caucasian telescopes: Introduction

 This technique allows us to make accurate continuum subtraction to produce pure line images and precisely distinguish the neighbouring emission lines (the \Ha{} and \NII$\lambda6548,6583$ lines for the ionization state and metallicity diagnostics or \SII$\lambda6717,6731$ lines for measurements of the electron density $n_e$).
 The last is usually impossible in the `traditional' medium- or narrow-band filter imaging.
 From the other hand, the TF observations give a significantly large field of view (FOV) compared to the integral-field spectroscopic observations: several and even tens of arcminutes with large telescopes, whereas the integral-field system MUSE/VLT, the most powerful today, has only $1'$ FOV\cite{MUSE}.
 Several TF systems are in operation at large telescopes like the 6.5-m Magellan \cite{MMTF}, 8.2-m SUBARU \cite{Sugai2010}, or 10.4-m GTC \cite{OSIRIS}.

+TFs have great research potential in observations with medium-sized telescopes and the Taurus Tunable Filter \cite{Bland1998} at the 3.9-m Anglo-Australian Telescope was the first to demonstrate this.
+The obtained results included the discovery of compact galaxies emitting in the \Ha line at the $z\sim0.4$ redshift \cite{Jones2001}, mapping of the extended gas around quasars\cite{Shopbell1999}, the study of meteorological processes in the atmospheres of brown dwarfs using time variability at the TiO absorption feature \cite{Tinney1999} and many other interesting findings.
 Nevertheless, the TF technique is not very popular now, because it is much more complicated than traditional filter imaging; moreover, some differences from `an ideal monochromator' are also known.
 We list the problems according to \cite{Jones2002}: \begin{enumerate} \item The instrumental transmission Airy profile is more triangular rather than rectangular or Gaussian, and this complicates the flux calibration and separation of neighbouring lines. \item Using the medium-band blocking filter limits the operating spectral range. \item The size of the quasi-monochromatic region (Jacquinot spot) is limited, because the FPI phase changes across FOV. \end{enumerate}

-In this paper, we describe the TF photometer developed for observations at 1--2-m telescopes, where problem (3) is partially solved by placing the FPI in the convergent beam instead of the collimated one.
+In this paper, we describe the TF photometer developed for observations at Russian medium-sized telescopes, where problem (3) is partially solved by placing the FPI in the convergent beam instead of the collimated one.
 Also, using a large set of modern high-transparency blocking filters allows us to reduce problem (2) of the spectral range selection.